lsst-dm/dmtn-094/index.rst

 to the underlying systems.

 Approach 2 is the implementation of authorization first through capabilities at the service level;
 followed by the same identity-based authorization techniques from Approach 1.
-It can be layered on top of Approach 1, and as a result, gradually implemented.
+It is layered on top of Approach 1, and as a result, gradually implemented.

 Approach 2, when initially implemented, will rely on JWT tokens in the form of SciTokens access